Oral ecology: Abiotic

-Saliva is holds multiple roles in oral ecology; for one example, it creates physical disturbance to microbes through a washing action.
+Saliva holds multiple roles in oral ecology.
+For example, it creates a physical disturbance to microbes through a washing action.
 Increase in saliva flow via stimulation (i.e. chewing gum) has been shown to diminish cariogenic plaque formation.
 Saliva is also largely responsible for environmental pH, water content, nutrients, and host-produced immune cells and antimicrobials.
 One major antimicrobial found in saliva (as well as mucus) is lysozyme, an enzyme that shears bacterial cells.
-Another critical role saliva plays in the microscopic environment is supplying the glycoproteins bacteria use to cling to the surface of teeth.
+Another critical role that saliva plays in the microscopic environment is supplying the glycoproteins bacteria use to cling to the surface of teeth.

 Teeth are another example of the abiotic environmental factors involved in oral ecology.
-Bacteria settle on the tooth surface as a solid substrate on which to grow.
-Compared to floating in saliva, bacteria on teeth gain environmental stability in that they will experience a consistent environment of temperature, relative oxygen exposure, nutrient density, physical disturbances, etc. While teeth provide stability to the microbial community, the overgrowth of bacteria is known to result in tooth decay primarily due to acid production from sugar-consuming fermentative metabolisms.
+Bacteria settle on the tooth surface as a solid substrate on which they grow.
+Compared to floating in saliva, bacteria on teeth gain environmental stability so that they experience a consistent environment of temperature, relative oxygen exposure, nutrient density, physical disturbances, etc. While teeth provide stability to the microbial community, the overgrowth of bacteria is known to result in tooth decay primarily due to acid production from sugar-consuming fermentative metabolisms.
 Some organisms associated with this condition are lactobacilli, which produce the lactic acid that breaks down tooth enamel.
-As a result, host diet also influences the ecology of the mouth by altering saliva pH and nutrient content, and as a result the microbial life that interacts with the oral environment.
+As a result, host diet also influences the ecology of the mouth by altering saliva pH and nutrient content.
+As a result the microbial life interacts with the oral environment.

 Oxygen content is a major variable that can influence the type of microbial flora present in the oral cavity.
 This variable is slightly unique to the oral cavity due to its exposure to the outside of the host body.
 In ecology, niches are a set of conditions that can be associated with the presence of a certain organism.
 Thus, oxygen concentration variation throughout the mouth can be a factor in niche differentiation within this environment.
 At the microscopic scale, oxygen concentration can dictate where in the mouth aerobic, anaerobic, facultative anaerobic, aerotolerant, or microaerophilic microbes grow or form biofilm.
-Biofilms themselves can also help regulate oxygen exposure and keep anaerobic organisms at the interior, adding to the complexity of the niches within the oral cavity.
+Biofilms themselves can help regulate oxygen exposure and keep anaerobic organisms at the interior, adding to the complexity of the niches within the oral cavity.

 Another abiotic environmental influence on oral ecology includes the use of drugs, especially antibiotics and orally-administered antibiotics.
 Antibiotics can kill oral bacteria as well as cause secondary environmental effects such as a decrease in saliva, leading to further changes in the abiotic microenvironment.
 The destabilization of the bacteria in a microbiome which results in disease is known as bacterial dysbiosis.
 For example, the destabilization of the bacterial community in the mouth can lead to a bloom in fungal communities, resulting in diseases such as thrush.
 Furthermore, the development of antibiotic-resistant populations in response to the treatment can result in an overpopulation of the resistant bacteria after treatment is completed, disturbing the relative abundances found pre-treatment.